 Brain tumour risks and causes

 This page tells you about the risks and causes of brain tumours.
-There is information about
+You can find the following information

 Brain tumour risks and causes

 Brain tumours are relatively rare.
-In most cases, we do not know what causes a brain tumour.
+In most cases, we don't know what causes a brain tumour.
 But there are a few risk factors we do know about.

 People can get brain tumours at any age.
 Like most cancers, they are more common the older you get.
 But some specific types are more common in younger people.
-Only about 300 children are diagnosed with brain tumours in the UK each year, but this still makes brain tumour the second most common type of cancer in children, after leukaemia.
+Only about 400 children are diagnosed with brain tumours in Great Britain each year.
+But brain tumours are still the second most common type of cancer in children, after leukaemia.

 Other risk factors

-Up to 5 of every 100 brain tumours (5%) are related to genetic conditions.
-If you have a parent, brother or sister diagnosed with a tumour of the nervous system, your risk is about double that of other people.
-People with a weakened immune system are also at slightly increased risk.
+A small proportion of brain tumours are related to genetic conditions.
+If you have a parent, brother or sister diagnosed with a brain tumour, your risk is higher compared to the general population.
+People with HIV or AIDS are also at increased risk.

-In the environment, the only definite risk we know about is exposure to radiation.
-Some types of brain tumour are more common in people who have had radiotherapy to the head in the past.
+Exposure to radiation is a definite risk factor for brain tumours.
+Some types of brain tumour are more common in people who have had radiotherapy, CT scans or X-rays to the head in the past.
 Researchers have investigated many other possible risk factors, but none of these have been proven.

 In most cases, we do not know what causes a brain tumour.
 We do know that they are not infectious.
 You can't catch a brain tumour.
 There are a few risk factors that we do know about.